 Why?
 Change is tough nut to crack, but you’re in a position to help embed change.
 In my opinion, understanding organizational culture is more an art than it is science and you will need to look at multiple viewpoints to ensure change-related adoption is at the highest possible level.
 The book provides a framework that better positions you to use organizational change management (OCM) practices that will help to ensure that change sticks.
 It also provides specific points of application to ITSM and case studies of how to use the practices in anger.
 It’s just what every ITSM practitioner needs.

 7. Crucial Accountability – Kerry Patterson, Joseph Grenny, Ron McMillan, Al Swizler, and David Maxfield

 Why?
 One of the tenants of service management is everyone needing to be accountable for executing common processes to ensure service delivery.
 And what happens when you discover individuals who are either unwilling or unable to be so?
 It’s time for a crucial, and potentially difficult, conversation.
 This book provides a strategy for how to best deal with accountability issues without harming relationships.
 It’s also a great reference for any of your team members who engage, or will be engaging, in business relationship management.

 Hopefully there will be more reading!
 But let’s focus on what you have just learned by reading these books.
 As with any other educational tool, books are most valuable when you utilize the learning ASAP.

-No one will expect you to now be an expert after only one reading so don’t try to be.
-Instead just go out to practice the concepts, feel free to fail and to try again.
+No one will expect you to now be an expert ITSM practitioner after only one reading so don’t try to be.
+Instead just go out to practice the concepts, feel free to fail, and try again.
 It’s important to remember that these books are only as valuable as the actions you take based on your reading.
 And that not everything will be applicable to your circumstances, so take with you the things that work and don’t worry about the rest.

 So these are the seven books I recommend to fellow ITSM practitioners.
 Which books would you recommend to others?